SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 # OCD Simple Motion Detection NVR

 ## About
 OCD3 is a software network video recorder and video analyser for security camera monitoring in safe home and safe city applications.
 It can summarise dailly events, in compressed time-lapse videos, picking up suspcious activity while ignoring routine events.
-Allowing monitoring of large number of cameras quite effectively.
+Allowing monitoring from few cameras with a single board computer to a large number of cameras with the cloud quite effectively.

 Key features:
 * low-light motion-detection,